 1.5.
-Athletes are required to wear the uniform or dress approved by their National Federation.
-EA: The dress requires a hunting or riding jacket, white or light fawn breeches, black or brown boots.
-Other dark coloured boots may be approved at the discretion of the EA.
+Athletes are required to wear the uniform or dress approved by their National Federation, a jacket, white or light fawn breeches, black or brown boots.
+Other dark coloured boots may be approved at the discretion of the FEI (EA: discretion of EA); boots may have one contrasting colour only, around the top, heel and/or toe.
 Boots must have a heel.
 Shirts may have long or short sleeves and must have a predominately white collar; long-sleeved shirts must have white cuffs.
-A white tie or ratcatcher must be worn.
+A white tie or choker (EA: ratcatcher) must be worn.
 Competition jackets may be any colour and must have outward facing buttons.
 If the jacket has a collar it must be a lapel collar which may be the same colour as the jacket or a different colour.
+Piping of any colour is allowed around the collar only.
 Jackets without a collar are allowed providing the shirt collar and tie are visible when the jacket is closed.
 If a jacket is not worn (refer to Art.
 256.1.3 for exceptions due to weather), shirts must have sleeves; either short or long sleeves are permitted.

-1.5.1 Alternative Dress
+1.5.1 EA: Alternative Dress